tolgaersoy07/tolgaersoy07/README.md

 ### Hello Everyone 👋
 I am a 2nd year student at Pamukkale University Computer Engineering Department.
 I have been interested in software development for 3 years.
-I am proficient in C, Java, and Python languages.
+I am proficient in C, Java, HTML, and Python languages.
 Additionally, I possess advanced knowledge of Data Structures and Algorithms.
 I solve algorithm questions on platforms such as LeetCode and Codewars.
 Recently, I have been doing research in the field of statistics and using these researches in my projects.

 ### Concant Me